sproutfund/field-guide/community-building/what-is-community-building.md

 layout: docs
 title: What Is Community Building?
 subtitle:
-description: This section was created as an introduction to the Community Building section of Sprout's Field Guide.
-It outlines Sprout's approach to community building, which we define as the practice of creating and enhancing connections among people.
-You'll find a series of design principles that have our guided our work and an overview of our approach to experience design.
-It is intended to be useful for fellow community builders who lead similar work and use open practices to catalyze civic action around the world.
+description: An overview of Sprout's approach to Community Building.
+Describes design principles for creating and enhancing connections among people.
+Useful for fellow community builders who lead similar work and use open practices to catalyze civic action around the world.
 section: community-building
 group: what-is-community-building
 redirect_from: /community-building/